 View a Summary of Detected Issues

-A bundle level report contains multiple sections depending on the types of plugins selected for the diagnostics run.
+A bundle level report contains multiple sections depending on the types of plug-in selected for the diagnostics run.

-First section provides a brief summary of task and finding .
+First section provides a brief summary of task and findings.

-The VMware Security Advisory related plugins are grouped based on published severity level in the advisory.
+The VMware Security Advisory related plug-in are grouped based on published severity level in the advisory.

 Summary of Analysis - Task Details

 The task details, from the Summary of Analysis section, displays following

 The details on the analysis task including number of log bundles/hosts.